mozilla-services/heka/docs/source/configuration.rst

 Global configuration options
 ============================

-You can declare a [hekad] section in your configuration file to configure some global options for heka
+You can optionally declare a `[hekad]` section in your configuration file to configure some global options for the heka daemon.

 Parameters: